 There are many different transportation methods available for travelling to, from and around Nova Scotia.
 Halifax is also the closest North American mainland port to Europe – a full day’s sailing closer to major northern European markets than any other North American port.

 Nova Scotia has one international airport, the Halifax Stanfield International Airport.
 There are also two other airports connecting key Atlantic Canada destinations – Sydney Airport and Yarmouth Airport.

-An award-winning international airport with direct two-hour flights to 40 million people.
+An award-winning full-service international airport with access to markets across the globe.

 The Stanfield International Airport is the busiest airport in Atlantic Canada.
 It is a connection to anywhere in the world, including Atlantic Canada and the Eastern United States.

 In Nova Scotia, most people find it necessary to own a car.
 If you need a car but do not own one, you can rent any kind of car.